 What Is the Carbon Footprint of Solar Panels?

-Solar panels don’t emit any CO2 when they’re perched atop your roof generating electricity for your home, but they still have an environmental footprint.
-How does that work?
+Solar panels don’t emit CO2 when they’re up on your roof generating electricity for your home, but they still have an environmental footprint.
+What’s the story behind that?

 Solar panels generating are carbon footprint in the manufacturing and transport process which studies show is 50g per kWh manufactured.
 This includes the mining of raw materials such as silicon, aluminim, copper, plastic and rubber, we well as their refinement, transport and construction into a working panel.